akeren/akeren/README.md

 ## About me :man:

 Result-oriented software engineer and an excellent team player with expertise in building secured and scalable applications par excellence.
-Skilled and experienced in System Analysis and Design, Software Engineering, System architectures, API & Microservices, Blockchain, FinTech, Project Management, Big data, Linux, and mentorship.
+Experienced in System Analysis and Design, Software Engineering, System architectures, API & Microservices, Blockchain, FinTech, Project Management, Big data, Linux, and mentorship.

 Community lead at BitDev Africa and Co-organizer of GDG-Gwagwalada